alexhoma/routex.js/.github/BUG_REPORT.md

 # Bug report

 <!--
-  - make sure you are using the latest version of the library.
+  Make sure you are using the latest version of the library.
-  - do at least one GitHub search in current issues, maybe the bug is already here -->
+  Do at least one GitHub search in current issues or README, maybe the feature is already done -->

 **Describe the bug**